Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 After
 > We assess each instrument based on reliability, validity, and responsiveness.
 These domains may be subdivided into measurement properties: Reliability includes internal consistency, reliability, and measurement error; validity includes content validity, construct validity, and criterion validity; responsiveness is both a domain and a measurement property.
 Some measurement properties additionally contain multiple aspects; for example, construct validity includes structural validity, hypothesis testing, and cross-cultural validity.

-+ Overview of the writing process
+### 4.2 Overview of the writing process

 + Prewriting [Time proportion ~70%]
-    Collect, synthesize, and organize information;
+  + Collect, synthesize, and organize information;
-    Brainstorm take-home messages;
+  + Brainstorm take-home messages;
-    Work out ideas away from the computer;
+  + Work out ideas away from the computer;
-    Develop a road map / outline.
+  + Develop a road map / outline.

 + Writing the first draft [Time proportion ~10%]
     Put your facts and ideas together in organized prose.

 + Revision [Time proportion ~20%]
   + Read your work and out loud;
   + Get rid of clutter;
   + Do a verb check;
   + Get feedback from others.

+### 4.3 The pre-writing step

++ Get organized first
+  + Do not try to write and gather information simultaneously;
+  + Gather and organize information before writing the first draft!

++ Extract key infirmation when you read literatures.

++ Organizing your thoughts

-+
++ Develop a road map
+  + Arrange key facts and citations from the literatures into a crude road map / outline before writing the first draft.
+  + Think in paragraphs and sections.

 ## Unit 5